Tailormade tour Tuscany to the Amalfi Coast fly-drive tour Italy

 Chianti Classico • Frascati • Positano on the Amalfi Coast

-This 12-night fly-drive touring holiday from Tuscany to the Amalfi Coast introduces you to the quintessential but contrasting landscapes and flavours of Italy.
+This is a luxury 12-night fly-drive touring holiday from Tuscany to the Amalfi Coast.
+Visit the quintessential but contrasting landscapes of Italy.
 You travel from the rolling, green hills of Chianti and its wealth of architectural treasures, to the heart of Italy where you stay outside Rome among the Castelli Romani, before reaching the dramatic cliffsides of the Amalfi Coast, clad with Byzantine-style houses cascading to the sea, interspersed with lemon trees and vibrant bougainvillaea.

 Holiday price guide